Koffi Olomide: 1987–1989: Rue D'Amour, Henriquet, and Elle et Moi

 In mid-1988, he released the six-track album Henriquet, an eponymous homage to that year's Miss Zaire.
 Produced by Louis Simon Kaluila through Editions Kaluila, Henriquet included a guest appearance by Manu Lima and propelled Koffi to stardom across several countries, including the Republic of the Congo, Cameroon, Ivory Coast, and Kenya.
-Its success was largely anchored by the track "Jino", which, according to Congolese music journalist Jeannot Ne Nzau Diop, bore similarities to "Manelidja", a composition by Idi Mane (also known as Maxime Mongali).
+Its success was largely anchored by the track "Djino", which, according to Congolese music journalist Jeannot Ne Nzau Diop, bore similarities to "Manelidja", a composition by Idi Mane (also known as Maxime Mongali).
 A Congolese rumba songwriter and performer from Mai-Ndombe, Idi Mane had originally dedicated "Manelidja" to his manager, Jean-Baptiste Mulemba.
 The close resemblance between the two songs prompted allegations of plagiarism against Koffi.
 Despite the controversy, the release significantly elevated Koffi's status in the Zairean music scene.
 Lukunku Sampu of the Office Zaïrois de Radio Télévision extolled Koffi as "the biggest current star of Zairean music".

 In August 1989, Koffi released his seventh studio album, Elle et Moi, produced by Edition Kaluila and co-distributed through SonoDisc and Gefraco.
 Its eponymous lead single was dedicated to his daughter Minou.
 Elle et Moi features Koffi's guitar and bass performances, arranged by Manu Lima.
 His distinct tcha tcho cadence underwent a contemporary transformation on the album, featuring a more modern sound.
 While in Paris, rumors surfaced of his alleged arrest with drugs, but they were swiftly quelled.

 1990–1994: from Les prisonniers dorment to Magie

 In 1990, Koffi released his eighth studio album, Les prisonniers dorment...
 Released on SonoDisc, it sold over 100,000 copies worldwide.
 Gilles Obringer acclaimed the album on his Radio France Internationale show Canal Tropical.
 The record won two consecutive awards at the 1991 Trophées de la musique Zaïroise, for "Best Songwriter" and "Best Album of the Year".
 Around this period, Stern's Africa compiled several of Koffi's widely acclaimed hit songs into Tcha Tcho, a style-blending album.
 Featuring Koffi's deep vocals layered over rhythmic production, its central theme revolves around love.
-Music critic Robert Christgau applauded the album, dubbing Koffi the "rhythm king", while the tchatcho genre earned the moniker "soukous love".
+Music critic Robert Christgau applauded the album, dubbing Koffi the "rhythm king", while the tchatcho genre earned the moniker "soukous love" by the press.

 In February 1992, he released his ninth studio album, Haut De Gamme, through Tamaris and again SonoDisc.
 It blended Tcha Tcho, Kwassa kwassa, and Congolese rumba.
 The album's lead singles, "Désespoir" and "Koweit Rive Gauches", are devoted to romantic relationships.
 The chart-topping single "Papa Bonheur", with its animated kwassa kwassa intro segments, catapulted him to stardom in African and European markets.
 Notably, "Papa Bonheur" was listed among the "100 Greatest African Songs of All Time" by the Kenyan weekly magazine Daily Nation.
 In 2005, Haut De Gamme was featured in the book 1001 Albums You Must Hear Before You Die, the only Congolese album to achieve this milestone.